Geometry of some moduli of bundles over a very general sextic surface for small second Chern classes and Mestrano-Simpson Conjecture: Introduction

 \subsection{The organization of the paper:}

-In section \ref{S1}, we will recall some basic results which we will use in the subsequent sections. \\ In section \ref{S2}, we investigate the possible configurations of a reduced zero dimensional subscheme of length $l \ge 17$, satisfying Cayley-Bacharach property for $\mathcal{O}(5)$.
-In fact we shall show that if $l \le 16$ then any such subscheme is contained in a quadric hypersurface.\\ In section \ref{S3}, we will show that if $c_2 \le 18$, then every general vector bundle $E \in \mathcal{M}(H, c_2)$ admits a non-zero section. \\ In section \ref{S4}, we apply Theorem \ref{PP1} to give a partial proof of Mestrano-Simpson conjecture. \\ In section \ref{S5}, we will show that the moduli space $\mathcal{M}(H, c_2)$ is non-empty and irreducible for $5 \le c_2 \le 10, c_2 \ne 7$ and for $c_2 \le 4$ and $c_2 = 7$, it is empty.\\ Finally in section \ref{S6}, we will give an upper bound for the boundary strata and using it we will show that if $\mathcal{M}(H, c_2)$ is good for $c_2 \ge 27$, then $\overline{\mathcal{M}}(H, c_2)$ is also good for $c_2 \ge 27$.
+In section \ref{S1}, we will recall some basic results which we will use in the subsequent sections. \\ In section \ref{S2}, we investigate the possible configurations of a zero dimensional subscheme of length $l \ge 17$, satisfying Cayley-Bacharach property for $\mathcal{O}(5)$.
+In fact we shall show that if $l \le 16$ then any such subscheme is contained in a quadric hypersurface.\\ In section \ref{S3}, we will show that if $c_2 \le 18$, then every general point $E$ in each of the irreducible components of $\mathcal{M}(H, c_2)$ admits a non-zero section. \\ In section \ref{S4}, we apply Theorem \ref{PP1} to give a partial proof of Mestrano-Simpson conjecture. \\ In section \ref{S5}, we will show that the moduli space $\mathcal{M}(H, c_2)$ is non-empty and irreducible for $5 \le c_2 \le 10, c_2 \ne 7$ and for $c_2 \le 4$ and $c_2 = 7$, it is empty.\\ Finally in section \ref{S6}, we will give an upper bound for the boundary strata and using it we will show that if $\mathcal{M}(H, c_2)$ is good for $c_2 \ge 27$, then $\overline{\mathcal{M}}(H, c_2)$ is also good for $c_2 \ge 27$.
 In other words, every component of $\overline{\mathcal{M}}(H, c_2)$ has the dimension equals to the expected dimension $4c_2 -39$.